Icy Health

 4. Conclusion

-Aging people have to be more sincere as the tissue becomes soft with increasing age.
+Aging people must be more sincere as the tissue becomes soft with age.

 In this article, we mainly discussed the swollen eye structure.
-We have come across the fact that there are plenty of symptoms and reasons associated with different problems.
+We have also learned that there are plenty of symptoms and reasons associated with different problems.

 Along with this, there are variations on the consequential scale.
-Simply put into words, we should not get worried if normal eye discharge or consuming sodium products is the result of eye puffiness.
-More attention is required if you are undergoing symptoms related to the severe causes of swollen eyes.
+Simply put, we should not get worried if normal eye discharge or consuming sodium products causes eye puffiness.
+More attention is required if you are experiencing symptoms related to the severe causes of swollen eyes.

 FAQ